xitu/gold-miner/article/2021/authorization-and-authentication-for-everyone.md

 The authorized request is then sent to the API, which verifies the token using middleware.
 If everything checks out, then the API returns data (e.g., JSON) to the application running in the browser.

 This is great, but there's something that may be occurring to you right about now.
-Earlier, we stated that [OAuth solves problems with too much access](#enter-oauth).
+Earlier, we stated that **OAuth solves problems with too much access**.
 So how is that being addressed here?

 ### Delegation with Scopes